garvitagarwal290/RSNA_Pneumonia_Detection_Kaggle/README.md

 6) Inference details:
    1) Classification score threshold (to decide whether an anchor box is a detection): 0.05
    2) Non-maximum suppression (NMS) IOU threshold: 0.1
-   3) For ensembling, I defined an IoU threshold of 0.5 at which boxes detected by different models were merged (by taking a weighted average of their coordinates).
-For bounding boxes that did not overlap between the models, I used a classification threshold value of 0.065 to decide whether the solitary box should be retained.
+   3) For ensembling, an IoU threshold of 0.5 was used at which boxes detected by different models were merged (by taking a weighted average of their coordinates).
+For bounding boxes that did not overlap between the models, a classification threshold value of 0.065 was used to decide whether the solitary box should be retained.
+   4) For reasons explained further below, the true detections in the test images were systematically smaller than the ones in the training images.
+So after computing the detection boxes from the ensemble, every box was resized to 87.5% of its size.

 (put create_csv code, training and prediction code in separate files to be run as separate commands and not in notebook)